Ebazhanov/linkedin-skill-assessments-quizzes/scala/scala-quiz.md

 - [ ] AnyVal
 - [ ] AnyRef
 - [ ] Method
-- [ ] Null
+- [x] Null     NOT SURE

 #### Q11.
 For the for-yield construct, is the scope separate between for-body and yield-body?

-- [ ] Yes and no. It is different depending on the for construct and what it does.
+- [x] Yes and no. It is different depending on the for construct and what it does.
+NOT SURE
 - [ ] Yes, because the for section does not expose its scope.
 - [ ] No, because for-yield shares the same scope, even though they are within separate curly braces.
 - [ ] Yes, because they are within different curly braces.